aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 - Each backup size is 100MB, so 30GB uploaded to S3 per month
 - CustomMetricsFunction invoked per backup, so 300 times per month, running for 100ms each
 - AlarmsFunction invoked once per day, so 30 times per month, running for 300ms each

+## Automation and scale

+[AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework that helps you build serverless applications in the AWS Cloud.
+AWS SAM will deploy and build the S3 bucket, with a trigger to the Lambda function, a CloudWatch dashboard, a 2nd Lambda function to create CloudWatch alarms, as well as an SNS topic to send email alerts.

+This application is built using AWS SAM and options to bootstrap it with [AWS Lambda Powertools for Python (Lambda Powertools)](https://docs.powertools.aws.dev/lambda/python/latest/) utilities for Logging, Tracing and Metrics.
+Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.

+If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the [AWS Toolkit](https://aws.amazon.com/visualstudiocode/).

+This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+It includes the following files and folders.

+- monitor - this folder constain the python code for the application's Lambda functions.
+- template.yaml - A SAM template that defines the application's AWS resources.
+- images - this folder contains the images used in this README

+The application uses several AWS resources, including an Amazon S3 bucket, AWS Lambda functions and Amazon CloudWatch dashboards, metrics and alarms.
+These resources are defined in the `template.yaml` file in this project.
+You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Best practices

+Event driven programs use events to initiate succeeding steps in a process.
+For example, the completion of an upload job may then initiate an image processing job.
+This allows developers to create complex architectures by using the principle of decoupling.
+Decoupling is preferable for many workflows, as it allows each component to perform its tasks independently, which improves efficiency.
+Examples are ecommerce order processing, image processing, and other long running batch jobs.

+[Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) is an object-based storage solution from Amazon Web Services (AWS) that allows you to store and retrieve any amount of data, at any scale.
+[Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) provides users a mechanism for initiating events when certain actions take place inside an S3 bucket.

+Using AWS serverless services to implement event-driven approach will allow you to build scalable, fault tolerant applications.
+AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
+You can use Lambda to process event notifications from Amazon Simple Storage Service.
+Amazon S3 can send an event to a Lambda function when an object is created or deleted.

 ## Related resources
 ### References